Common Green Darner

 Anax junius

 If you’ve been lucky enough to spend time on the Trinity River lately, you will notice a plethora of brassy-green colored dragon flies hovering above the river fervently darting to and fro.
 The species you are most likely viewing is the common green darner Anax junius.
-Common is in it’s name, and that is certainly the case, for this species of dragonfly is the most common and abundant throughout North America.
-The remainder of it’s common name, Darner, is given due to it’s resemblance to a darning needle a blunt-tipped larger needle used for repairing holes or tears in coarse knitted cloth.
+Common is in its name, and that is certainly the case, for this species of dragonfly is the most common and abundant throughout North America.
+The remainder of its common name, Darner, is given due to its resemblance to a darning needle a blunt-tipped larger needle used for repairing holes or tears in coarse knitted cloth.

 Photo of a common green darner originally posted on iNaturalist, by chdphoto.